What Are Commodity Exchanges?

 Who are the Main Participants on Commodities Exchanges?

-Commodity exchanges depend on a diverse group of participants, each of whom has an important role in maintaining a fully functioning marketplace.
+Commodity exchanges depend on a diverse group of participants, each of whom plays an important role in maintaining a fully functioning marketplace.

 The role of exchanges is to ensure that the rules are fair to all of these market participants: